AnnaWilliford/SWC.Spring18/PythonBasics/index.md

 4. my_file[my_file.lifeExp < 70]
 5. my_file["PopM"] = pd.Series((my_file.iloc[:,4])/(10^6), index = my_file.index)
 ```
-## Writing Simple Scripts in Python
+## 9.Writing Simple Scripts in Python

 An Python script (or any other script) is a series of commands that are executed in the order they are written.
 The commands that we have executed one by one in python can be written to a text file and then executed all at once by running the file (which is now an pyhton script).
 Python scripts usually have .py extensions.
 Here is an example of a simple python script that will plot life expectancy over years for Canada.